MaissaneBJ/EI_finance/Sentiment_data/README.md

 'sentiment_data_collecting.ipynb' : this notebook is used to collect data from the gnews using the titles in the first dataset.

 'classification_models_for_sentiment.ipynb' :  This notebook is used to test different classification models.
-Random Forest model is the one with the higher accuracy
+Random Forest model is the one with the higher accuracy after FinBERT

 'Internet_data_classification.ipynb' : This notebook is used to classify the data collected from the internet (data collected for 2008/2009/2010/2011.
 For each day, an article's title is cited) using random forest classifier.